 Security should always be at the forefront of any crypto holder’s mind.
-From those who merely hold a few satoshis, right up to those whales sitting on hundreds of thousands or even millions of dollars worth of coins, keeping them safe should be their number one concern which is one of the reasons people love the Ledger Nano X and other Ledger products.
+From those who merely hold a few Satoshis, right up to those whales sitting on hundreds of thousands or even millions of dollars worth of coins, keeping them safe should be their number one concern which is one of the reasons people love the Ledger Nano X and other Ledger products.

-Or you could use a software wallet that gives you access to your private keys via your phone.
-Both offer reasonable levels of protection from hackers and malware.
-Remember though that both these options suffer from one crucial vulnerability: they are connected to the internet.
-Whatever security is in place, hackers still have somewhere to start from.
+Remember that both these options suffer from one crucial vulnerability: they are connected to the internet.
+So hackers still have somewhere to start from whatever security is in place.

 Page Contents 👉

 The beauty of hardware wallets lies in their simplicity.
-They are, essentially, ‘dumb’ devices which hold your private keys but never connect to the internet, meaning nobody can get in remotely.
-Hackers have no way of accessing them and the information needed to access your crypto is kept offline in ‘cold’ storage.
+They are simple devices that hold your private keys but never connect to the internet, meaning nobody can get in remotely.
+Hackers have no way of accessing them, and the information needed to access your crypto is kept offline in ‘cold’ storage.

-When we reviewed the top five hardware wallets here on Coin Bureau some time back, the overall winner was the Ledger Nano X. Its features, design and cost made it the best pick for those looking to invest in a hardware wallet.
+When we reviewed the top five hardware wallets here on Coin Bureau some time back, the Ledger Nano X made the list.
+Its features, design and cost made it one of the top picks for those looking to invest in a hardware wallet.
 You seriously cannot go wrong with any product made by Ledger; they are one of the top in the industry for a reason.

 The Lowdown on Ledger